swift-libp2p/swift-libp2p-crypto/README.md

  // Invalid signature.
 This public key does not belong to the private key that signed the message.
 }

-/// If you want to share the public key, you can export it by marshaling it (we don't support exporting PEM yet) try keyPair.publicKey.marshal()
+/// If you want to share the public key, you can export it by marshaling it try keyPair.publicKey.marshal()

+/// If you want to safely store the Private key between sessions you can export it as an encrypted PEM String try keyPair.exportEncryptedPrivatePEMString(withPassword "mypassword")